adistasi/SAM2018/README.md

 5. Note that you must open tabs in multiple browsers if you want to have two instances running on one computer
 6. Alternatively, you can access a live, hosted version of the application at 'http://sam2018.eastus.cloudapp.azure.com:4567/'

+## Testing Notes
+1. Predefined User Accounts (some with submitted papers) are available to make testing easier.
+The following account usernames exists:
+    * Admin Users: 'Admin'
+    * PCC Users: 'PCC'
+    * PCM Users: 'PCM1', 'PCM2', 'PCM3', & 'PCM4'
+    * Submitters: 'Submitter1', 'Submitter2', 'Submitter3', 'DeniedPCM'
+2. The password for all above users is 'pass'
+3. When progressing through the Paper Review process, note that a Paper will not show as available for Review to a PCC User until all 3 PCM Reviews are created.

 ## License
 MIT License.
 See LICENSE for details.